isaacnmm/pestpolicy-hugo2XX/content/posts/what-solvent-to-use-to-clean-hvlp-spray-guns/index.md

 **The Answer:**
 **The best solvent to use for cleaning HVLP spray guns is a specialized gun cleaner or a mixture of water and solvent designed for paint gun cleaning.**
 These solutions are formulated to effectively remove paint residues and ensure proper maintenance of your HVLP spray gun.
-*In simple terms, use a gun cleaner or a mixture of water and solvent specifically meant for paint gun cleaning to ensure your HVLP spray gun stays in top condition.�*
+*In simple terms, use a gun cleaner or a mixture of water and solvent specifically meant for paint gun cleaning to ensure your HVLP spray gun stays in top condition.*
 ## **Why Specialized Gun Cleaners?**
 Specialized gun cleaners are engineered to dissolve and remove paint residues and other contaminants from HVLP spray guns without causing damage to delicate internal components or the spray gun's surfaces.